The Documents screen provides a simple form allowing you to execute various Solr indexing commands in a variety of formats directly from the browser.

 /update for the Request-Handler option, you will be limited to XML, CSV, and JSON.

 Other document types (e.g., Word, PDF, etc.) can be indexed using the ExtractingRequestHandler (aka, Solr Cell).
 You must modify the RequestHandler to

 solrconfig.xml file with your desired defaults.
 You should also add

 &literal.id shown in the "Extracting Request Handler Params" field so the file chosen is given a unique id.

-More information can be found in Indexing with Solr Cell and Apache Tika.
+More information can be found at: Uploading Data with Solr Cell using Apache Tika